ciphernemo/Complete-Win10-Deploy/README.md

 A thorough, anti-telemetry, anti-bloatware Windows 10 deployment for business and power users.
 This is currently in use at my workplace as we are doing a late Windows 7 to 10 transition.
 We wanted to a smooth deployment that doesn't require the latest version of Windows 10 ADK so that it can be edited and maintained from a Windows 7 system (any ADK after Win 10 version 1511 is incompatible with Windows 7 when updating Media Content).

+Most of the work for this project is done in the Scripts\FinalizeWin10.ps1 script file.
+Other smaller, but key changes are made in other files.

 This project was created and shared with the world because too often IT Techs, System Admins, and DevOps responsible for deployments do not share their entire deployment solution.
 Many of us are forced to learn through trial & error, with a generous helping troubleshooting and searching online.
 We'll run into common issues the majority also faces, yet only a handful will choose to share their solutions online.
 At best it's a piecemeal scattering we'll be forced to cobble together on our own.

 For those familiar with deploying via MDT, perhaps some of these files will help solve issues they've faced in their deployments.
 If this "Complete-Win10-Deploy" project helps at least one IT person, then it was all worth it.